IM-JUST-ANOTHER-CODER/EVDEDEEV/README.md

 - 👋 Hello there!, I’m @EVDEDEEV
 - 👀 I’m interested in Android Apps Developement, Cycling and mountain skiing =)
 - 🌱 I’m currently learning Java/Kotlin, Android Studio.
-- 📫 How to reach me dedeeverkesh@gmail.com, Telegram: t.me/vectorEDEDE,
+- 📫 How to reach me: dedeeverkesh@gmail.com, Telegram: t.me/vectorEDEDE,

 <!---
 EVDEDEEV/EVDEDEEV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.